ireneminhee/ireneminhee.github.io/_tabs/about.md

 Hi, I'm Irene Minhee Lee.
 My research interests include AI, HCI, and Robotics.
 This blog is just a place where I dump my thoughts, ideas, and random findings.
-Feel free to reach out at ireneminheelee@gmail.com
+Feel free to reach out at imhlee@unc.edu

 ## CV / Resume